Archive: Miller Center Fellowship Mentors

 Nowhere to Hide: International Rendition and American Power

-Elizabeth Cobbs Hoffman is a winner of the Allan Nevis Prize for literary distinction in the writing of history.
-She holds the Dwight Stanford Chair in American foreign relations at San Diego State University and is the author of All You Need is Love: The Peace Corps and the 1960s (Harvard 2000), among other books of history.
+Elizabeth Cobbs Hoffman's is most recently the author of American Umpire (Harvard University Press, 2013), a reinterpretation of America’s role in the world that places the United States at the center of the global transformation in which nation-states replaced empires as the major powers of international relations.
+Her previous book, The Rich Neighbor Policy: Rockefeller and the Kaiser in Brazil (Yale University Press, 1992) won the Allan Nevis Prize for literary distinction in the writing of history.
+She is the author of All You Need is Love: The Peace Corps and the 1960s (Harvard 2000), among other books of histor and historical fiction.
 Dr. Hoffman received her Ph.D. in History from Stanford, and is a political commentator, mother, and expert pie maker.
-She wrote In the Lion's Den while teaching in Dublin, Ireland, on a Fulbright.
-This is her first novel.
+She wrote her first novel, In the Lion's Den, while teaching in Dublin, Ireland, on a Fulbright.

-Mentors: David Colby, The Robert Wood Johnson Foundation
+Mentors: David C. Colby, Vice President of Research and Evaluation, the Robert Wood Johnson Foundation

 Fellow: Joeseph Crepsino (2001), Stanford University